cybersamurai2410/Image_Segmentation/README.md

 # Image_Segmentation
-Developed app using open-source models that segment objects and predict depth estimation within an image.
+Developed app using open-source models that segment objects from any data point and predict depth estimation within an image.

 **Segmentation:**
 1. Take an input image and user-defined points.